HOGENT-Databases/DB2-Workshops/workshops/transactions/transactions.md

 ### SERIALIZABLE
 Is the **most restrictive** isolation level, because it locks entire ranges of keys and holds the locks until the transaction is complete.
 Basically it's the same as `REPEATABLE READ` but adds the restriction that **other transactions cannot insert new rows into ranges that have been read by the transaction until the transaction is complete**.

 SERIALIZABLE has all the features of `READ COMMITTED`, `REPEATABLE READ` but also ensures concurrent transactions are treated as if they had been run in **serial**.
 This means **guaranteed repeatable reads, and no phantom rows**.
 Be warned, however, that this (and to some extent, the previous two isolation levels) **can cause large performance losses** as concurrent transactions are effectively queued.
-Here's the phantom rows example used in the previous section again but this time using the SERIALIZABLE isolation level:
+Here the phantom rows example used in the previous section again but this time using the SERIALIZABLE isolation level:

 #### Session 1
 ```sql